greenelab/czi-seed-rfa/manuscript.md

 We will implement the proposed methods from Aims 1 and 2 into robust software, which will be integrated into the R/Bioconductor and Python frameworks.
-We will leverage the `SingleCellExperiment` (stores the expression data) and `LinearEmbeddingMatrix` (stores the low dimensional representations) classes in Bioconductor, which will provide interoperatiblity between the suite of Bioconductor software packages for the analysis of scRNA-seq data.
+The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and ameliorization of data quality (`scater`, `scran`, `DropletUtils`).

 #### Aim 3.3: Data Integration into Bioconductor (Stephanie and Mike)